Chrism Mass

-The Chrism Mass is a religious service held in certain Christian denominations, such as Roman Catholicism, Lutheranism, and Anglicanism.
+The Chrism Mass is a religious service held in certain Christian denominations, such as Catholicism, Lutheranism, and Anglicanism.
 It is usually celebrated each year on Maundy Thursday or on another day of Holy Week.
 During the ceremony, the holy oils used for sacraments and rituals are blessed or consecrated.

 History

 The Chrism Mass is one of the most solemn and important liturgies of the Christian liturgical calendar.
 The ancient Christian Apostolic Tradition (c.
 200 AD) described a "ceremony taking place during the Easter Vigil at which two holy oils were blessed and one was consecrated."
 During this rite, two oils were "blessed by the bishop: the oil of the sick and the oil of exorcism".

 Ceremony

 Maundy Thursday is the usual day in which this Mass is celebrated in a diocese or archdiocese.
 During this Mass, the following Holy Oils are consecrated or blessed: